Permaculture Teacher Training with Focus on Children

 This course is for...

-PDC holders in any of the following fields: teachers of students of all ages, of architecture, landscape design, school/community gardeners, local government community development officers, ecology and other disciplines including geography, regenerative agriculture and agroforestry as well as permaculture design.
+PDC holders in any of the following fields: teachers of students of all ages, of architecture, landscape design, schools, /community gardeners, kindergarten/nursery educators, local government community development officers, forest school practitioners, ecology and other disciplines including geography, regenerative agriculture and agroforestry as well as permaculture design.
 If you’re looking to do any type of sustainability or permaculture education/communication, this is the course you’ve been waiting for!

 We require all students to have completed a PDC (anywhere in the world) before the course starting date.
 If you are unable to do this before the training but really want to attend, please contact us.